pnp/cli-microsoft365/docs/docs/cmd/spo/eventreceiver/eventreceiver-remove.md

 : The URL of the web from which to remove the event receiver.

 `--listTitle [listTitle]`
-: The title of the list from which to remove the event receivers, _if the event receiver should be removed from a list_.
+: The title of the list from which to remove the event receiver, _if the event receiver should be removed from a list_.
 Specify either `listTitle`, `listId` or `listUrl`.

 `--listId [listId]`